mattpovich/sedfitting-phrds/recipes/sedfitting_procedure_xpms.md

   of stars to the reddening vectors (marked at intervals of *Av* = 5 mag).
 Record the maximum value you estimated. *OPTIONAL: estimate and record a minimum Av if this is not zero.*

+## NEW in v1.1: Suppress _H_-band in SED fitting

+We have discovered that the Kurucz stellar atmospheres used in all of our SED models do not accurately reproduce the H- opacity minimum at 1.65 µm for pre-main-sequence stars with photospheric temperatures in the range of 4000-5000 K. As a workaround, we _strongly recommend_ omitting _H_-band photometry from SED fitting, as follows, (_continuing the previous IDL session's variable definitions_):

+**IDL>**

+	data_out = 'data_xir_noH'
+	ind_deactivate = [1,4] + shift
+	data_activate,data,data_out,nwav=7,ind_deactivate=ind_deactivate

 ## FIT WITH DISKLESS PMS MODELS

 **Preliminary step:** The two extinction laws that I use are packaged in the `ex_law` subdirectory of this repository.
 Place a copy of `ex_law_gl.par` into your `$TARGET/sedfitter` directory.